National Paralympic Committee of Pakistan

-The National Paralympic Committee of Pakistan is the primary body in Pakistan for the promotion of sports for the disabled.
-The key focus of the committee is to organize, supervise and co-ordinate games and competitions for the disable.
+The National Paralympic Committee of Pakistan is the primary body in Pakistan for the promotion of sports for disabled people.
+The key focus of the committee is to organise, supervise and co-ordinate games and competitions for disabled people.

 The organisation is also the body responsible for selecting athletes to represent Pakistan at the Paralympic Games and other international athletic meets and for managing the Pakistani teams at these events.